alphagov/gds-pre-commit/README.md

 `$ pip3 install detect-secrets`

-Then run the following commands in your local repository:

-`$ detect-secrets scan > .secrets.baseline`

-`$ detect-secrets audit .secrets.baseline`

-This will create a baseline for your repository, initialising [plugins](https://github.com/Yelp/detect-secrets/tree/master/detect_secrets/plugins) used and then scan all of the files in your repository.
-It will ask you about potential secrets it finds and if they are to real secrets or false positives.

-The newly created `.secrets.baseline` file should be committed to Github.

-Once that's completed, you're all done!
-If you want to add any other hooks, take a look at the [extensive list](https://pre-commit.com/hooks.html).
-There are various handy linters and formatters for Go, Ruby, Python and Terraform.

 ## Supported editors
 This pre-commit hook has been tested and is working with the following editors: